mbeaudru/react-performances-rendering-management/README.md

 - One of the **props** the component receives have changed
 - A component **state** variable has been updated
+- It listens to a **context** variable that changes
 - The update is forced by the developer using _this.forceUpdate_ (class syntax)
 - Each time the **parent** that calls the component is being rendered

-We will see that the first three points are quite straightforward, but hang on because the last one is the reason I'm writing this article!
+We will see that the first four points are quite straightforward, but hang on because the last one is the reason I'm writing this article!

 ### Practical example: <Button />

 Let's figure out why Button re-renders when one of the above event happens:

-> **Note :** I'm omitting the _forceUpdate_ case here because it's quite uncommon, but if you want to know more about it just [read the React API docs](https://reactjs.org/docs/react-component.html#forceupdate).
+> **Note :** I'm omitting the _forceUpdate_ and _context_ cases in this example to simplify the reasoning, but if you want to know more about them just read [the forceContext API docs](https://reactjs.org/docs/react-component.html#forceupdate) and [React Context docs](https://reactjs.org/docs/context.html).

 _Button.js_